If you are a first time user, the on screen tutorial will allow you to create your own fields by tracing the outline of your field.

 Yes!
 Historical data including past tissue samples help our system calibrate differences in past performance.
 With this extra knowledge equipped, Flurosat will give you more accurate results, more quickly.

-How do I upload aerial data?
+How do I upload additional data?

 Go to the Remote Sensing Layers tab on the menu on the right.
 Click Upload Your Layers, and first select your date of capture.